 Since a local anesthetic is placed around a nerve root or epidural space, you may experience a period of numbness in that region or limb for 4 to 8 hours.
 The steroid medication may begin working anywhere from 6 hours to 3 days after the injection.
 Some individuals do experience a period of soreness 1 to 2 days after the injection.
 An application of ice may help during this period.
 Within one to five days, you may start noticing significant pain relief.

 After the procedure, you should have someone drive you home.
 It is advised that patients minimize their activity and take it easy for a day or so after the procedure.
 If there is soreness at the injection site, you can apply ice to the area.
 If you experience redness or swelling at the injections site or if you have persistent pain or numbness following the procedure please notify our office.

 The day after the procedure, you can perform normal activities as long as they are not uncomfortable.

-How many injections should I have?
+How many Epidural Steroid Injections should I have?